hakunanatasha/lm-evaluation-harness/instructions.md

 **NOTE** If you are working with numerical information (I.e. correlation etc) make sure you have answer choices.
 If your answer choices are `null` in your prompt, you will go into the "generation" part of the code which may not be useful.

+Next, ensure your task has an output in `aggregation` from in `lm-evaluation-harness/lm_eval/base.py`.
+In `lm-evaluation-harness/lm_eval/evaluator.py`, the actual eval code is executed.
+Changes can be made around 265 to change your logic.

 # Running your Task

 If you implemented the above successfully, your command should run as follows